audy/clump/readme.md

 To investigate the usefulness of various clustering algorithms and distance metrics on a dataset made from Illumina sequencing reads and classified with the SEED database into ontology subsystem trees.

-By usefulness I mean producing biologically interesting results.
-The output will be either a list of and possibly a graphical representation of the gene clusters that co-vary.

-The dataset I'm using was generated from Illumina sequencing of bacterial DNA in human stool samples.
+## Description of Ontology classification Pipeline

+Unpublished, so I can't talk about it yet.
+In a nutshell, genes are found and classified from Illumina pyrosequencing reads taken from human stool samples.
+Gene annotation is based on similiarity to [The SEED Database][4].

-## Distance Metric
+## Requirements

+To run these scripts you need:

+   - [MatPlotLib][9]
+   - [Numerical Python][8]
-  - Δreads
+   - [Scientific Python][10]
-  - _p_-Value
+   - [PyCluster][6]

-  - distance in subsystem tree (if possible)
-  - and both: Δreads * tree distance
+Getting all of these packages installed on your system can be tricky.
+I recommend first installing [Python 2.6.6][5] from source into your `/usr/local/bin` directory and setting your environment variable `PYTHONPATH` to `/usr/local/lib/python2.6/`.
+Then, download and install all of the above packages from source (do not use the installers).
+My success using this method varied even on systems with the same OS and compiler versions.

+If I find my methods to be useful, I may release this project in the form of a VirtualBox image to make things easier.

-## Clustering Algorithms
+## Clustering

-I plan on implementing the following:
+I am testing the algorithms available in PyCluster, which is a python wrapper for the C clustering library.

+### Distance Computation

+  - Unweighted (Absolute) Pearson Correlation
+  - Uncentered Pearson Correlation
+  - Kendall's Tau
-  - [k-Means Clustering][1]
+  - Euclidean Distance

+### Clustering Algorithms

-  - [Hierarchical Clustering][2]
+   - Hierarchical clustering
-  - [Expectation Maximization][3]
+   - _k_-means clustering
+   - Principal Component Analysis

 ## Dataset

-I have a dataset that looks like this:
+These scripts take a dataset that looks like this:
+If there is a `#` present in the system annotation, the gene counts are overlooked.

     # 1	i+1	..	n	Ontology
     100	20	..
 90	System